-When electronic scoring targets are used a monitor displaying the scores and locations of each shot fired must be available on each firing point.
-The entire screen of the firing line monitors must be uncovered and visible to Verifiers and Range Officers.
+When electronic scoring targets are used a monitor displaying the score and location of each shot fired must be available on each active firing point.
+The entire screen of the firing line monitors must be uncovered and visible to Range Officers.